U.S. urges Argentina to find solution with holdout investors

 Argentina has until the end of July to settle with creditors who refused to accept the terms of past bond restructurings.

-If it fails, the country risks tumbling into its second sovereign debt default in 12 years as it grapples with recession, one of the world’s highest inflation rates and dwindling foreign reserves.
+If it fails, the country -- already grappling with recession, one of the world’s highest inflation rates and dwindling foreign reserves -- risks tumbling into its second sovereign debt default in 12 years.

 “Both sides of this dispute have said at different times they would be willing to negotiate, which we believe offers the parties the best path to a resolution,” she said at a meeting of the Organization of American States (OAS).